peterchang77/dl_tutorial/README.md

 * Tensorflow 1.5
 * Keras 2.1.4
 * Utility packages: jupyter, pandas, scipy, scikit-learn, cv2, matplotlib, ipdb

-### Important Note

-You should try to complete steps (1) and (2) above several days BEFORE the session as a new AWS user will by default need to complete a separate request for GPU-enable instances (requires up to 24 hours for approval).

 # Create AWS Instance